 Yes!
 Shipping is available for $350 to ANYwhere in the continental United States and includes the cost of a crate, airfare, insurance, veterinary exam, and a health certificate (required by the airline).

 The most current research, as well as current breeder experience (including ours), is that kittens who will be living their lives exclusively indoors without exposure to unvaccinated feral cats are typically healthier than many vaccinated kittens and that vaccines for indoor cats are simply unnecessary.
 Vaccines can cause cancers, seizures, thymus dysfunction, immune stress, and many other harmful effects.
-We are NOT "cutting corners" by discontinuing vaccination, as doing vaccines here at the ranch was a very minimal cost ($3 per vaccine per kitten) and we have discontinued solely for the health benefits we now personally have seen from forgoing vaccinations.
-The ONLY vaccine we recommend is the rabies vaccination (as it is the law in most areas).
+However, we do vaccinate for the MOST common communicable cat diseases, including feline distemper and calicivirus.
+The only other vaccine we recommend for your Bengal is the rabies vaccination (as it is the law in most areas).
 Please visit the highly informative link below for more information on how vaccination is NOT beneficial for your cat (created by Terra Sinclair of Pocket Leopards bengals):

-Puppies, on the other hand, do not seem to have nearly the negative health issues that are correlated with vaccines and are much more likely to spend lots of time outside.
+Puppies, on the other hand, do not seem to experience the side effects correlated with vaccines and are much more likely to spend lots of time outside.
 Distemper and ESPECIALLY parvovirus is a serious concern and parvovirus in particular is hardy - unlike cat viruses, parvovirus can be tracked in on your shoes!
-So as soon as the puppies are weaned from mom around 6 weeks of age, we give the first combo shot (DHPPv) to ensure protection.
-For puppies, the BENEFITS outweigh the RISKS; for kittens, this really does not seem to be the case.
-If you wish to vaccinate your kitten, we recommend waiting as long as possible.
+So as soon as the puppies are weaned from mom around 7 weeks of age, we give the first combo shot (DHPPv) to ensure protection.
+For puppies, the BENEFITS outweigh the RISKS.

 Why are your Bengal kittens so expensive?
 I see many kittens listed elsewhere for cheaper.